 IntroductionThe Aurora Forecast 3D is a tool to track down where the aurora is located in the sky from any location on planet.
 It renders Earth in 3D with rotation and scaling at your fingertips.
 You can select locations and make your own ground - station list.
 The Sun illuminates the globe as it updates in near real-time (1 second epochs).
-The forecasts are +0, +1 and +4 hours ahead in time.
-These are updated every 15 minutes when the app is active and connected to internet.
+The short term forecasts are +0, +3 and +6 hours ahead in time.
+These are updated when the app is active and connected to internet.

-Or search for "Aurora Forecast 3D" by Fred Sigernes on Google Play (Android) or App Store (iOS).
+Search for "Aurora Forecast 3D" by Fred Sigernes on Google Play (Android) or App Store (iOS).

 References Sigernes F., M. Dyrland, P. Brekke, S. Chernouss, D.A.
 Lorentzen, K. Oksavik, and C.S.
 Deehr, Two methods to forecast auroral displays, Journal of Space Weather and Space Climate (SWSC), Vol. 1, No. 1, A03, DOI:10.1051/swsc/2011003, 2011.

 Starkov G. V., Mathematical model of the auroral boundaries, Geomagnetism and Aeronomy, 34 (3), 331-336, 1994.

 P. Schlyter, How to compute planetary positions, http://stjarnhimlen.se/, Stockholm, Sweden.

 Bridgman, T. and Wright, E., The Tycho Catalog Sky map- Version 2.0, NASA/Goddard Space Flight Center Scientific Visualization Studio, http://svs.gsfc.nasa.gov/3572, January 26, 2009.

 The Visible Earth catalog, http://visibleearth.nasa.gov/, NASA/Goddard Space Flight Center, April-October, 2012.